frankiewiczkamil/blog/src/pages/posts/post-2.md

 If one wants to stick to the `useState` without introducing new stuff, then I know two workarounds that can be used.

-The first one artificially keeps the prepends the callback reference
+The first one artificially prepends the callback reference

 ```javascript
 let currentIncreaseCallback = () => {